Eyeliner Brush: Your Ultimate Guide to Flawless Lines

 1. Remove Excess Product: Gently wipe off as much excess eyeliner product as you can on a tissue or paper towel.

-2. Use a Gentle Cleanser: I recommend a dedicated brush cleanser, a mild, oil-free soap (like baby shampoo), or even an oil-free makeup remover.
+2. Use a Gentle Cleanser: A dedicated brush cleanser, a mild, oil-free soap (like baby shampoo), or an oil-free makeup remover is recommended.
 Oil-based products can break down the glue in the brush’s ferrule over time, leading to shedding.

 3. Lather and Rinse: Wet the bristles of your eyeliner brush under lukewarm running water, pointing the bristles downwards to prevent water from seeping into the ferrule.
 Apply a small amount of cleanser to your palm or a textured cleaning mat.
 Gently swirl the brush in circular motions until the water runs clear and all product is removed.